 Here are some tips to effectively communicate with a creditor:

-- Clearly explain your issue - Whether you’ve lost your job, suffered a death in the family or were impacted by a natural disaster, be clear about your circumstances.
+- Clearly explain your issue — Whether you’ve lost your job, suffered a death in the family or have unexpected medical bills, be clear about your circumstances.

 - Propose a solution — Create a solution to propose at the end of your initial explanation.
 By doing so, you can show the creditor that you’ve put serious thought into the new arrangement.